open-eid/SiVa/docs/siva/appendix/validation_policy.md

 ### Signer certificate's revocation freshness constraints
 1. In case of BDOC and DIGIDOC-XML 1.0...1.3 BASELINE_LT_TM signatures with time-mark: revocation data is always considered fresh as the revocation data is issued at the trusted signing time.
-* In case of BDOC BASELINE_LT and BASELINE_LTA signatures with signature time-stamp: revocation data freshness is checked according to the following rules:
+* In case of BDOC 2.1 BASELINE_LT and BASELINE_LTA signatures with signature time-stamp: revocation data freshness is checked according to the following rules:
 	* The revocation data must be issued after the signature time-stamp production time.
 	* If difference between signature time-stamp's production time (genTime field) and signer certificate OCSP confirmation’s production time (producedAt field) is more than 15 minutes then a validation warning is returned.
 	* If difference between signature time-stamp's production time (genTime field) and signer certificate OCSP confirmation’s production time (producedAt field) is more than 24 hours then the signature is considered invalid.
+* In case of PAdES signatures, the default DSS base library's revocation freshness check is used.

 ### Trusted signing time constraints